1. Have lots of sex!

 It might seem obvious, but you’re not actually going to get pregnant without having intercourse.
 And if you want to have the best chance, you should do it two or three times a week.

 Because you’re most likely to get pregnant if you have sex around the time you ovulate, you might want to work out what time of the month this happens, so you can make sure you have sex then.
-See ‘How can I work out when I’m going to ovulate?’ in the Period FAQs.
+Read more about ovulation and best time to get pregnant - here.

 2. Don’t smoke.

 This goes for both men and women!
 Smoking makes men produce fewer healthy sperm.
 And in women it affects the hormones that make eggs mature properly.
 If you do get pregnant, it’s really important to stop smoking anyway, as it’s very bad for the unborn baby.

 This also goes for both men and women!
 Alcohol affects the hormones in your body.
 It makes men produce less testosterone, which means fewer sperm.
 And it makes women produce more oestrogen, which causes menstrual problems and reduces fertility.